 A few years earlier, the family had its garage doors replaced, and roof straps and hurricane windows installed around the 1970s-built home.
 Some simple wind-mitigation efforts like those taken by the Watsons can make the difference between a home standing or not.

-“As severe storms continue to threaten properties, especially in coastal communities, each year it’s a good idea for homeowners to review their insurance policies and take steps to mitigate the potential for damage from hurricanes and strong winds,” said Ross Bowie, head of Personal Lines at Orchid Insurance, a leading provider of insurance solutions for catastrophic-exposed properties in the United States, the Caribbean and the Bahamas.
+“As severe storms continue to threaten properties, especially in coastal communities, each year it’s a good idea for homeowners to review their insurance policies and take steps to mitigate the potential for damage from hurricanes and strong winds,” said Ross Bowie, head of Personal Lines at Orchid Insurance, a leading provider of insurance solutions for catastrophic-exposed properties in the United States.
 “Just a few steps – like installing hurricane shutters or reinforcing entryways – can ensure a home is resistant to storm damage and, perhaps, save thousands of dollars in premium payments over the life of a property insurance policy.”

 Bowie said there may be no time better than the present to do so.
 The Atlantic hurricane season, which runs through Nov.
 30, is forecast to be highly active, according to the National Oceanic and Atmospheric Administration, which predicts as many as 25 named storms packing at least 39 mile-per-hour winds.
 That forecast appears likely to be met.

 With more than a month left in the hurricane season, 2020 has already seen 22 named storms.
 At this point in the calendar, they represent the most in recorded history — going back nearly 170 years — and double the average number of named storms in a typical season.
 Of those tropical storms, the United States experienced nine landfalls so far this year, which ties 1916 for the most in one season.
 Given the extremely warm waters in the Atlantic and a push toward La Niña conditions, meteorologists predict the remainder of the season to be just as active.